Příkazy: History

-The first written mention of Příkazy is from 1250 and of Hynkov is from 1437.
+The first written mention of Příkazy is from 1250.
+Hynkov was first mentioned in 1437.

+Demographics

 Transport

-Příkazy lies on the local railway line Olomouc–Drahanovice.
 The D35 motorway goes through the municipality.

+Příkazy is located on the railway line Olomouc–Drahanovice.

 Sights

 The Chapel of Saints Cyril and Methodius was built in 1924–1926 and is an example of modern sacral architecture.
 The interior was painted by Jano Köhler.

 Příkazy is known for the Hanakian Open Air Museum.
 It is a unique example of clay folk architecture of the Haná region.
 The complex consists of three barns from the first half of the 19th century and one barn from 1987, followed by a garden with fruit trees and a complete Hanakian farm with a residential and farming part from 1875.